jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

 probably have enough of an idea about this concept so we don't need much detail.

 That, we call a cache store.
 Something that stores stuff.
-It may be a hash map, it may be an LRU, a service like memcache, or even a database if it's faster than the source of the data it's storing - why not.
+It may be a hash map, it may be an LRU, a service like Memcache, or even a database if it's faster than the source of the data it's storing - why not.

 On a higher level, a cache may refer to an architecture - a way of knitting stores together to form a solution that solves a need for caching.
-Like, in our case, the *kitten store*: it uses many stores cooperating in some fashion, lets say this naive two-tier *LRU + memcache* way, to produce enough cuteness for today's teens.
+Like, in our case, the *kitten store*: it uses many stores cooperating in some fashion, let's say this naive two-tier *LRU + Memcache* way, to produce enough cuteness for today's teens.

 Stores come in all forms and colors, but we use just a few that we found useful: